William Beauchamp Wildman

-William Beauchamp Wildman (1852-1922) was a British teacher and historian.
-He taught at Westminster School, Sherborne School, and was Headmaster at Abbey House from 1893 until 1908.
+William Beauchamp Wildman (1852–1922) was a British teacher and historian.
+He taught at Westminster School, Sherborne School, where he was Housemaster of Abbey House from 1893 until 1908.

 Early life and family

-William Beauchamp Wildman was born on the 11 January 1852 at Old Meldrum, Aberdeenshire, son of the Rev. Thomas Wildman, domestic chaplain to the Earl of Galloway at Garlieston and later incumbent of St Andrew’s, Callander, and Sarah Anne Bates of Kirriemuir.
+William Beauchamp Wildman was born on the 11 January 1852 at Old Meldrum, Aberdeenshire, son of the Rev. Thomas Wildman, domestic chaplain to the Earl of Galloway at Garlieston and later incumbent of St Andrew's, Callander, and Sarah Anne Bates of Kirriemuir.